 Instructions

-- When the flour changes color, add the milk little by little, always stirring until you incorporate the entire amount.
+- When the flour changes color, gradually add the milk, stirring constantly.
 It should take about 15-20 minutes to add it all.

 - Turn off the heat and let the dough cool to room temperature.

-- To make the ham croquettes, shape them into little logs (or use a pastry sleeve if you have one.)
+- To make the ham croquettes, shape them into little logs with two spoons, or pipe the mixture with a pastry bag.

-- Next, while heating a pan full of olive oil on the stove, pass the croquettes through the three step breading process.
-First, cover them in flour, then in egg, and, finally, in the breadcrumbs.
+- Heat a pan of olive oil on the stove.
+Bread the croquettes by tossing them in flour, rolling them in beaten egg, and then coating them with the breadcrumbs.

-- Fry the ham croquettes in the hot oil for about five minutes (making sure to turn halfway so they brown evenly) and then let them cool for a few minutes before enjoying!
+- Fry the ham croquettes in the hot oil for 5 minutes, turning them halfway through so they brown evenly.
+Drain on paper towels to catch excess grease, and let them cool for a few minutes.
+Enjoy immediately.

 Notes